English Language Arts Materials Collections for Instructionally Embedded States

 Download the English Language Arts Materials Collections List for Instructionally Embedded States (pdf)

 Dynamic Learning Maps® (DLM®) testlets sometimes call for the use of specific materials.
 The Testlet Information Page (TIP) for each testlet identifies these materials.
-Sometimes materials are required and cannot be substituted, but substitutions are allowed in most cases.
-If a testlet requires materials, the TIP will state the specific materials mentioned in the testlet and describe their attributes so that test administrators may find appropriate substitutions.
-For more information about substituting materials, see the Test Administration Manual sections titled Prepare to Administer a Testlet and Teacher-Administered Testlets.
+Sometimes materials are required and cannot be substituted, but substitutes are allowed in most cases.
+If a testlet requires materials, the TIP will state the specific materials mentioned in the testlet and describe their attributes so that test administrators can find appropriate substitutions.
+For more information about substituting materials, see the TEST ADMINISTRATION MANUAL sections titled Teacher-Administered Testlets and Prepare to Administer a Testlet.

 The TIP is provided in the Instruction and Assessment Planner in Kite® Educator Portal when each testlet is assigned.
 Since the teacher chooses which Essential Elements and linkage levels to assess during instructionally embedded assessments, the materials needed or recommended to assess each student are unknown before the testlet is assigned.
 However, the materials used in different testlets often have common traits, giving teachers the ability to identify commonly available objects ahead of time that are likely to be useful when administering English language arts (ELA) testlets.
 Teachers may collect these materials and use them during instruction.
 The most useful materials are familiar to the student and available before the teacher begins assigning testlets in the Instruction and Assessment Planner.